 Running Target - also known as Running Boar - events involve engaging a moving target with a scoped air rifle.

-Typically shot at a range of 10m, the event was developed in the late 1980s as a replacement of the Olympic 50m Running Boar event, which was shot with a .22 calibre rifle.
+Typically shot at a range of 10m, the event was developed in the late 1980’s as a replacement for the Olympic 50m Running Boar event, which was shot with a .22 calibre rifle.